jgraph/www.diagrams.net-source/doc/faq/migrate-confluence-cloud-to-confluence-server.md

 title: Migrate from Confluence Cloud with draw.io to Confluence Server
 layout: page
 faq: true
-categories: [Confluence Server, Confluence Cloud]
+categories: [Confluence Data Center and Server, Confluence Cloud]
 ---

 You can migrate from Confluence Cloud with draw.io installed to Confluence Server.